delonlee01/tp/docs/DeveloperGuide.md

 1. User requests to add a comment for a candidate.
 2. RecruitTrackPro updates the candidate’s information.
-3. RecruitTrackPro shows the list of candidates with the updated information
+3. RecruitTrackPro shows the list of candidates with the updated information.

    Use case ends.

 **Extensions**

 * 1a.
 User gives an invalid index.

     * 1a1.
 RecruitTrackPro shows an error message.

       Use case ends.